aerospike/aerospike-client-python/doc/client.rst

         :param str namespace: The namespace to truncate.
         :param str set: The set to truncate.
 Pass in :py:obj:`None` to truncate a namespace instead.
-        :param long nanos:  A cutoff threshold where records last updated before the threshold will be removed.
+        :param int nanos:  A cutoff threshold where records last updated before the threshold will be removed.
             Units are in nanoseconds since the UNIX epoch ``(1970-01-01)``.
             A value of ``0`` indicates that all records in the set should be truncated regardless of update time.
             The value must not be in the future.
         :param dict policy: See :ref:`aerospike_info_policies`.
-        :rtype: Status indicating the success of the operation.
+        :return: Status indicating the success of the operation.
+        :rtype: int
         :raises: a subclass of :exc:`~aerospike.exception.AerospikeError`.

         .. note:: Requires Aerospike server version >= 3.12